appsmithorg/appsmith-docs/website/docs/build-apps/performance-best-practices.md

 ### Optimize JavaScript code

-Optimizing your JavaScript code is crucial for enhancing application performance in Appsmith.
-With the flexibility to use various data structures and algorithms, it’s essential to choose efficient methods to minimize time and space complexities.
-Below are recommendations to ensure your JavaScript code runs efficiently:
+With JavaScript, you can improve performance by writing clean, efficient code.
+Here are some recommendations to ensure your code runs efficiently:

 - Use well-established libraries like lodash for common operations, as they are optimized and tested by the community.
 See [how to use external JS libraries](/core-concepts/writing-code/ext-libraries).